saikotek/docs/pages/bare_metal_cloud/dedicated_servers/ssh_introduction/guide.en-asia.md

 Recent versions of the Windows OS include OpenSSH, so you can use it directly from the native command line applications (PowerShell or Command Prompt).

-Right-click on the Windows start button and select `Windows PowerShell`{.action}.
+Right-click on the Windows `Start`{.action} button and select `Windows PowerShell`{.action}.
 Alternatively, use the search field to start one of the command line applications.

 ![PowerShell](images/windowsps.png){.thumbnail}